githubtraining/write-a-ll-course/responses/10_gate.md

 # Phase 2: Observation and Validation (with Gates)

-Phase 2 is already decided for us because the _event_ itself is the opening of an issue.
-If a user can make that trigger, they've learned what we wanted them to learn!
+Phase 2 is where we watch to see if the learner did what we asked them to do.
+With Learning Lab, we are watching for the _event_ to be sent by GitHub and then checking to see if it was the event we were expecting.

 The events that can act as triggers help Learning Lab know when something happens.
 However, sometimes knowing it happened isn't enough.
 For example, if we ask a learner to commit a function to a file, we'll get a trigger that they've committed to a branch.
 But we would receive the same trigger, even if they committed to a different file!
 In some cases, you may want to use a _gate action_ to validate things.
 Gates can: